Castle Varrich Visitor Guide

 An expansive yet shallow sea loch that features a rocky coastline designated as a National Scenic Area.
 Visitors flock to the area for the views of Ben Hope and Ben Loyal.

 A historic landmark on a spit of land that juts out into Loch Eriboll.
-The shoreline is mostly shingle and is backed by low cliffs.
+Low cliffs surround the mostly shingle shoreline.
 Superb walks are possible away from the shore.

-Scenic forest walk that takes visitors through moorland, alongside hills and close to a number of lochans.
-Generally flat and open, the area is well-known amongst wildlife spotters for the number of red deer and buzzards that live there.
+A scenic forest walk that takes visitors through moorland, alongside hills, and close to several lochans.
+Generally flat and open, the area is well-known among wildlife spotters for the number of red deer and buzzards that live there.

 Did the Mackay clan fight at Culloden?